TheBlckbird/laravel-cloud/README.md

-# Laravel Cloud
+# Laravel Filemanager

-This is a simple "cloud" written in PHP with [Laravel](https://laravel.com/)
+This is a simple Filemanager written in PHP with [Laravel](https://laravel.com/)